simeneilevstjonn/Week-Number-Extension/README.md

 # Week Number Extension

 Do you find people who just have to use week numbers annoying?
-Week number extension by FerieCountdown is your tool for understanding their language.
+Week number extension is your tool for understanding their language.

 Week number extension is the handy tool that gives you the current week number in an instant!